itsrobel/sync/README.md

 - The Server can download the folder from the client and create a "Master" copy of
 - New clients that connect to the server can select which folders to then sync to
 - New clients download the folder and their changes are uploaded to the server as well

 ## Proposed Solutions

 Each of these will be Solutions on how to handle the file differences when syncing.

-1. Solution 1:
+### Solution 1

 When a file is changed for the server, re-download that file for each of the clients

 - Pros:
   is properly implemented in the easiest way
 - Cons:
   at scale will suck balls and requires a lot of network usage for each iteration

-Even with the file transfer system, I need to atleast keep track of the movement of the files/ what their names are so I do not re download the entire file system each time a file change is made
+Even with the file transfer system, I need to at least keep track of the movement of the files/ what their names are so I do not re download the entire file system each time a file change is made

-2. Solution 2:
+### Solution 2

 When a file is changed for the server, for each client send out the difference

 - Pros
   is probably the best and maybe the most "fun" to implement
 - Cons
   requirements are much higher

 What would I need for this solution?

 I need a way for each of the clients to have a master state of machine or each of the files and their current "version"?

 How do I file version?

-# Implementation Plan
+## Implementation Plan

 The first thing that Is required effectively for both solutions is file versioning and send out what changes where made and to which files they were made to.

 - There can be two ways to version a directory versioning and a individual file versioning.

   - the directory versioning would update very 6hrs -> 12hrs and would be a master snap shot of all the file versions uploaded to the server
     - the directory versioning would also be able to handle file movement/renaming/and deletion
     - this would handle the problem of what happens when a client has not connected to the server for a few days the client would iterate through the changes made in the ledger of the client and server to point to the file changes.
     - each of the file versions would have to have a timestamp ID and what changes were made to the file

 ## Data Structures